RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

-Applies quote once for each element in the array and constructs new array from ones which passed the test.
+Removes elements of the array that do not satisfy the provided testing quote.

 ---